PKGaspi/Mega-Man-Space-2/README.md

 ## State of the game
 As of today the game is in development on a non playable state.
 You can download the code and make a build, but fun is not garanteed.
-Sugestions, feedback, issues and any kind of idea in general is well received.
+Sugestions, feedback and any kind of idea in general is well received.
+Please, feel free to open an issue if you have anything useful for the game.

 Check this repo or my sites below to stay tuned about the latest updates.
+Every monday I do a weekly report on [my Twitter](https://twitter.com/PK_Gaspi).
-If you can't wait any longer (which I doubt) I suggest you to check the prequel, [Mega Man Space].
+If you can't wait any longer to play the game (which I doubt) I suggest you to check the prequel, [Mega Man Space].

 ## Tools
 The game is being developed using [Godot], an open source game engine.